Koeri: In Uttar Pradesh

-In some regions of Uttar Pradesh, many of the Koeris were also involved in the occupation of weaving along with members of the Mallah caste and produce cloth for local use.
+In some regions of Uttar Pradesh, many of the Koeris were also involved in the occupation of weaving along with members of the Mallaah caste and produce cloth for local use.

 Subdivisions, classification and culture

-Castes similar to the Koeri in North India include the Maurya, the Kushwaha, the Mahto, the Kachhi, the Shakya and the Saini.
+Castes similar to the Koeri in northern India include the Maurya, the Kushwaha, the Mahto, the Kachhi, the Shakya and the Saini.
 Over the time, these castes have come closer and began intermarrying while developing the all India network to strengthen their caste solidarity.

 In 1811, the physician Francis Buchanan-Hamilton classified the producer castes of Bihar and Patna - the Koeri, the Gwala, the Kurmi, the Sonar (goldsmith) and even the Kayasthas (a scribe caste) as "pure Shudra".
 However, due to the advancements in their level of education, the Kayastha community was first among them to challenge their Shudra status and claimed a higher Varna.
 They were followed by the rest of these communities.

 In the households of the cultivator castes like the Koeris, there was no major segregation of family duties based on gender.
 Here, both male and female members of the family participated in cultivation- related operations, thus paving the way for egalitarianism and a lack of gender-related discrimination and seclusion.
 The view of the Koeris regarding their women is portrayed through their (Jati) Caste pamphlet, where Koeri women are described as being loyal to their husbands and having all the qualities of a true Kshatriya woman, who faces the enemy with courage and fights along with her husband rather than being defeated outrightly.

 The Kshatriya reform movement in the middle peasant castes which took place during 1890s turned rural Bihar into an arena of conflict.
 William Pinch claims that castes like the Koeris, the Kurmi, and the Yadav joined the British Indian Army as soldiers.
 The kshatriyatva or "essence of being kshatriya", was characterised by aggressiveness among these castes, which led to the formation of many caste armies resulting in intercaste conflict.

+In the 1980s, in region surrounding Kaimur Plateau of Rohtas district, Koeris also operated bandit groups, which were responsible for caste warfare with the members of rival groups.
+One such group was Ramashish Koeri gang, which operated out of Kaimur hills.

 Organisation

 In the interwar years, during a period when there was a general movement among various castes seeking to uplift their status, there was also at least one journal being published for the Koeri community, the Kashbala Kshatriya Mitra, while other interests of the Koeri community is taken care of by the Kushwaha Kshatriya Mahasabha.
+Besides these organisations, there exists various state level organisations catering to socio-political needs of the community.
+In Jharkhand, one such organisation called Kushwaha Mahasabha works for political empowerment of community.
+Prominent Jharkhand leaders like Aklu Ram Mahto, Dev Dyal Kushwaha and Bhubneshwar Prasad Mehta had remained associated with this organisation in past.